 - The speaking section is the most complicated out of them all, but it does follow a certain pattern, so you can prepare.
-It consists of four tasks: two independent ones, where you will be asked to talk about your interests and opinions; and four integrated ones, where you will read or listen to a piece of text and then discuss it.
+It consists of four tasks: two independent ones, where you will be asked to talk about your interests and opinions; and two integrated ones, where you will read or listen to a piece of text and then discuss it.

 Taking the TOEFL Test: Formalities

 The test is available in two formats: internet-based (TOEFL iBT Home Edition) and paper-based.